simonsimme/simonsimme/README.md

 - 🎓 CS graduate with a passion for **concurrent systems** and **type-safe programming**

-- 💬 Fluent in Java, Erlang, Haskell, Dafny, Python — and sarcasm 😄
+- 💬 Fluent in Java, Erlang, Haskell, Dafny, Python, and sarcasm 😄

 ---